BenMoges/Calculator-Android/README.md

-# IOS-Calculator
+# Android-Calculator
-Calculator for Apple Iphone
+Calculator for Android